 I will be happy when I am famous

 In this age of social media, it is easy to define your self-worth and anchor your happiness on the number of followers, likes, comments, shares, and retweets.
-However, nothing is more stressful to a human being than when their goals are tied to the approval of others.
+However, nothing is more stressful for a human being than when their goals are tied to the approval of others.
 Indeed, wealth, beauty, power and fame can contribute to unhappiness.

 I imagine that some of our celebrities would love nothing better than to have the comfort to step out of their house without getting tackled by fans and paparazzi.